lalago31/Projects/README.md

 # Data Science Projects
-This repo contains projects I completed using kaggle and other online open source data.
+This repo contains projects I worked on using kaggle and other online open source data.

 ### Topics include: